David Braine (athletic director): Georgia Tech

 Braine became athletic director at Georgia Tech on June 3, 1997.
 Athletic highlights during Braine's tenure at Georgia Tech include the men's basketball team's 2004 NCAA runner-up finish and a school-record streak of nine straight bowl games for the football program.
 Other athletics highlights during Braine's tenure at Georgia Tech include No. 1 national rankings in baseball and golf and 12 ACC team titles in seven different sports.

 Facility upgrades completed during Braine's tenure at Georgia Tech include the $75 million renovation and expansion of Bobby Dodd Stadium at Historic Grant Field, the reconstruction of Russ Chandler Baseball Stadium and the new Georgia Tech Aquatic Center, which hosted the 2006 NCAA Swimming Championships.

-As Athletic Director, Braine emphasized the Total Person Concept, a comprehensive support program that stresses academics and life skills.
-Through the Total Person Program, Georgia Tech student-athletes benefit from several enrichment programs ranging from life skills and career planning to wellness and community outreach.
 During Braine's tenure, the Homer Rice Center for Sports Performance was created.
-The Center's efforts concentrate on performance enhancement for student-athletes participating in the sports programs of the Georgia Tech Athletic Association, with services also available for Tech students, faculty and staff.
 Also during Braine's tenure, Georgia Tech was named the recipient of the first-ever Atlantic Coast Conference Sportsmanship School of the Year Award in 2004.

 Braine retired in 2006 due to health concerns after he was diagnosed with Crohn's disease.